stuartMoorhouse/dhs-replication/README.md

 SNS Topic

 ## Stretch goals
-Using streaming in the Java function, rather than loading it into memory Application to add new Collection into the workflow
+- Using streaming in the Java function, rather than loading it into memory
+- Application to add new Collection into the workflow
+- Reastrict permissions for lambda functions (down from Admin)